 Guidelines for the Management of Patients with Recent Head Injury

-Head injuries presenting to hospital should be managed according to SIGN guidelines.
+Head injuries presenting to hospital should be managed according to SIGN guidelines (N.B.
+SIGN 110 has now been archived however the information provided remains applicable to current practice).
 Multiply injured patients with a reduced level of consciousness should be managed by experienced staff using principles of Advanced Trauma Life Support.
 A reduced level of consciousness must not be assumed to be due to drug or alcohol intoxication in a patient with a history or examination findings consistent with a head injury.

 Indications for admission to a hospital ward